College less affordable than in 2008; Colorado Mountain College, high schools addressing the problem

 Also on the table was Early College, a program pioneered by Phil Qualman, assistant superintendent of student support services for Eagle County Schools.

-Students remain enrolled in high school for a sixth and seventh year.
-The state picks up the tab for their college classes because, technically, they're still high school students.
+Students remain enrolled in high school for a 13th and 14th year.
+The state picks up the tab for their college classes because, technically, they’re still high school students.

 In exchange, the students must complete their high school diploma and earn an associate degree or 60 transferable college credits.